projectEndings/Endings/articles/balisage_2022/02_1_config.md

 ### Configuration

-The structure and syntax of the configuration file is defined by staticSearch's custom schema (expressed as a TEI ODD) and provides specific options for the staticSearch build process.
+The structure and syntax of the configuration file is defined by staticSearch's custom schema (expressed as a TEI ODD file) and provides specific options for the staticSearch build process.
 A basic configuration file looks something like this:

 ```xml
 <config xmlns="http://hcmc.uvic.ca/ns/staticSearch" version="2">